 She has developed these skills since childhood, while sitting besides her grandmother and watching her weaving rugs, traditional blankets and blouses.
 When she was in the seventh grade, she grew particularly interested in weaving warp faced patterned bands.

 In Romania, such cords are traditionally used to tie the wrap around skirts at the waist.
 Back then, there was a school cleaning lady who was creating beautiful patterned bands, and inspired Aurelia.

 She showed us some of her finished projects, pointing at each pattern, locally called by various names: „the gingerbread”, a “flower with wings”, the “buds on the twig”, “sheep toes”, the „S” pattern.

-Some of them are maybe a hundred years old”, she explains…
+Some patterns are maybe a hundred years old”, she explains.

-Such symbols have descended down through time, from one generation to the next.
-The traditional artisans followed and reproduced them, linking the past to the present.
-They have been given new names when their meaning was lost.
+The symbols were inherited and reproduced from one generation to the next.
+The traditional artisans followed them, linking the past to the present.

 The shepherds hook, initially made of a hard cornel-wood, with a S shape head, was used for catching sheep by their legs.